HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-02-blockchain-as-a-data-structure.md

   include image_caption.html
   image="/assets/post_files/technology/expert/1.1-data-structure/linked_list_D.jpg"
   image2="/assets/post_files/technology/expert/1.1-data-structure/linked_list_M.jpg"
-  caption="Linked list with three nodes and n objects per node"
+  caption="Linked list with three nodes and n objects per node."
 %}

 Each node also contains a *pointer* to the next node.
 The *pointer* tells your computer where the following node is located in memory.
 This allows you to expand a linked list easily because the data doesn't have to be in a single, continuous location in memory.